 Certified Public Accountants (CPA) are innovative and strategic thinkers who are well respected for their integrity and commitment to excellence.
 They are dedicated to each client and work to satisfy their business and financial needs.
 CPAs provide a number of valuable and useful services to consumers, business owners, government agencies and nonprofit organizations.
 Their services range from helping an individual develop a personal financial plan to assisting a business owner with things like tax planning, financial statement analysis and understanding complex financial transactions for business decision-making.
 When you consult a CPA you are forming a business partnership with someone who values your success.

 Professional Membership in VSCPA

-In Virginia, CPAs who are committed to the profession generally belong to the Virginia Society of Certified Public Accountants (VSCPA).
+In Virginia, CPAs who are committed to the profession generally belong to the Virginia Society of CPAs (VSCPA).
 Membership in the VSCPA is a mark of distinction shared by more than 12,000 CPAs in Virginia.
 It means the CPA you hire has opportunities to participate in education and training regarding business issues, accounting, taxation, information technology, ethics and other topics.